As of today, I am officially entering the last tenth of my twenties.

 20. Exceeded both our income and savings goals for the year.
 I feel a little odd writing that here, but that project, without a doubt, has been an enormous part of my time as a 28-year-old.

-21. Saw a full rainbow over the ocean, with dolphins jumping underneath it, while on a ferry in Ireland.
+21. Saw a full rainbow over the ocean, with dolphins jumping underneath it, while riding a ferry from Inisheer to Doolin, Ireland.
 I’ll never forget that magnificent view.

 23. Spent Christmas Day with my maternal grandmother for the first time in over 15 years.

-24. Got haircuts in Sofia, Bulgaria and Kiev, Ukraine.
+24. Got haircuts in Sofia, Bulgaria and Kyiv, Ukraine.
 Both turned out excellent despite the dramatic language barrier.

 25. Started planning our travels in advance in a far more in-depth way.
 While this habit was initially started for business reasons, I’ve found it enriches travel for me immeasurably and I’ve come to adore doing it.